Czaki/PartSeg_bioimageio/tutorials/eval_model.md

 Powiedzenie, że można uzyć w batchprocessingu i ostrzerzenie o tym, że jeżeli instalacja pytorcha używa cudy, to trzeba uważać na pamięć GPU.

-## Download model
+# How to use bioimageio model in PartSeg

+In this tutorial we show how to use deep learning models in *BioImage.IO* compatible format from *PartSeg* GUI using *PartSeg_bioimageio* plugin.

+Such model need to be downloaded and user need to know on which channels are required by model.
+Typically this requires dowloading and umpacing the model, loading the input data in PartSeg, selecting chanels that are required by model and executing.

+## Model selction and installation

-Open [bioimage.io](https://bioimage.io/) and select model that you would like to test on your data.
-We will use our [model](put_link) for segment neutrofile
+Visit [BioImage.IO](https://bioimage.io/) and download model that you would like to test on your data.
+In this tutorial we use our [model](put_link) for segmentation and classification of neutrofile that is going to be submitted to BioImage.IO soon.
+The downloaded moded should be extracted ito directory of your choosing.

-After download model from website unpack model.

-## Prepare data
+## Preparation of data for processing with the model

+In this tutorial we use a single image from [dataset](https://zenodo.org/record/7335430) published on Zenodo.

-To load the data user could drag and drop the file to PartSeg window or use `File->Open` menu.
+To load the data in PartSeg the user could drag and drop the file to PartSeg window or use *Open* button.
-In this tutorial we will use the image from [Zenodo](https://zenodo.org/record/7335430).

-Open one of images from selected dataset:

 ![Open file view](images/open_file_tr.png)

-## Model selection
+## Executing the model in PartSeg

 On the top of the right panel select Bioimageio multilabel method:

 ![Bioimageio multilabel selection](images/select_model_tr.png)

-Use "Select file" button to select `rdf.yaml` file from already selected model.
+Use "Select file" button end point to `rdf.yaml` in the location where the model has been extracted.
-After PartSeg parse model parameters, based on model description select which channel from image constains data expected by model.
+After PartSeg parses model parameters, based on model description, select which channel from image constains data expected by the model.

-You could Also adjust "Reconstruction Parameters" for remove artificial objects recognized by algorithm.
+You could also adjust "Reconstruction Parameters" to remove artificial objects recognized by the model.

-The Background Threshold is used for confidential level above which output of deep learn model is treated as true (from range 0-1)
+The *Background threshold* specifies minimum confidence level for classification of every pixel.
+Values bellow this threshold are treated as background.

-Minimum size is responsible for removing objects smaller than given size in px.
+*Minimum size* is responsible for filtering out objects smaller than given size in pixels.

 ![set basic model parameters](images/methd_params_adjust.png)

-After set channels click **Execute** button and wait for result.
+After channels are selected click **Execute** button and wait for result.

 ![result of model execute](images/model_output.png).

-The information how to convert this to batch processing could be found in PartSeg official [documentation](https://partseg.readthedocs.io/en/latest/interface-overview/interface-overview.html#batch-processing)
+The information how to convert these steps to batch processing can be found in PartSeg official [documentation](https://partseg.readthedocs.io/en/latest/interface-overview/interface-overview.html#batch-processing).